xlcnd/isbntools/CONTRIBUTING.md

 # How to Contribute

-`isbntools` has a very small code base, so it is a good project to begin your adventure in open-source... and it is an app, a lib and a framework at the same time, so you will find plenty of opportunities to contribute.
+`isbntools` has a very small code base, so it is a good project to begin your adventure in open-source... and it is an app and a framework at the same time, so you will find plenty of opportunities to contribute.

 > **NOTE**: By contributing you agree with the [license terms](LICENSE-LGPL.txt)